jankomisarczyk/FinanceBro/README.md

-# FinanceBro: improving Auto-GPT for Finance
+# FinanceBro: improving Beebot for Finance

-FinanceBro is a master thesis project that combines Auto-GPT functionalities with Gorilla project.
+FinanceBro is a master thesis project that combines Beebot functionalities with Gorilla project.
 It aims to showcase possibilities of LLMs that work with OS of your computer.